lfost42/grafana-notes/k8s/CKAlab.md

 ### Step 1 – Install a Container Runtime

 *Run on the Control Plane VM and all Worker VMs.*
+*I highly recommend working on cloning a machine prior to beginning the next part in case you want or need to repeat it.*

 1. **Load required kernel modules**
 The first command uses cat and tee to create a